bombasticSlacks/Aspirant/Game/Rogue.md

 nav_order: 2
 ---
 ## Rogue
-One of the [Combat-Training](Combat-Training) disciplines.
-Character who specializes in outwitting opponents with tools, positioning, and equipment.
+A character who specializes in outwitting opponents with tools, positioning, and equipment.

 Rogues are:
 * Thieves